BasicWolf/zblog/src/content/articles/2022_03_19_hexarchi_di_python_part_2.rst

 We can test all the possible scenarios by injecting a tailored test double.
-This is times more lightweight compared to traditional Django apps testing, when we have to connect to a database, even if it is only in memory.
+This is times more lightweight compared to traditional Django app testing.

 For example, how would we test a scenario, where a user tries to vote twice?
 TODO:source: